 These are the words of Dr. Emilie Fritsch, a field application scientist at Synthace who is driving a brand new approach to biology.
-While some biologists may fear that automation will replace them, many have accepted that advanced automation tools will significantly strengthen and accelerate R&D. To meet this need, Synthace is taking a computer-aided approach to biology: by developing the software platform Antha, Synthace is aiming to provide scientists with robust automation systems that increase throughput and reduce experimental time, therefore speeding up the R&D process and ultimately revolutionising biology.
+While some biologists may fear that automation will replace them, many have accepted that advanced automation tools will significantly strengthen and accelerate R&D. To meet this need, Synthace is taking a computer-aided approach to biology: by developing its software platform, Synthace is aiming to provide scientists with robust automation systems that increase throughput and reduce experimental time, therefore speeding up the R&D process and ultimately revolutionizing biology.

 To celebrate the International Day of Women and Girls in Science on February 11th, we share insights from women who are pioneering computer-aided approaches to biology in 2020.

 The computer-aided biology approach and its impact

 An engineering approach to biology is expected to dramatically accelerate the development of biological therapies.
 In fact, that is exactly what Keltoum Boukra is working on.
 As the automation team lead at LabGenius, Keltoum is helping the biotech company develop new protein therapeutics faster and more efficiently.
 Using a combination of synthetic biology, automation, and machine learning, Keltoum drives a multi-disciplinary team to develop EVA, an automated engine that performs design-build-test-learn cycles, in order to find new therapeutics.

 Keltoum explains the multi-faceted benefits of automation and how it helps facilitate biological R&D:

 “Because some biological protocols are error-prone and hard to perform by hand (for instance, 384-well format assays), automation can improve reproducibility and reliability of these.
 For some protocols, the walk-away time that automation offers is beneficial.